qwewqa/sonolus.py/docs/reference/constructs.md

 #### match / case

 The `match` statement is supported for matching values against patterns.
-All patterns except mapping patterns and sequences with the `*` operator are supported.
+All patterns, including subpatterns, except mapping patterns and sequences with the `*` operator are supported.
 Records have a `__match_args__` attribute defined automatically, so they can be used with positional subpatterns.

 ```python
 match x: